codekane/pages/plan.md

 Smart notebook premise is to first gather data on user habits, patterns, and actual pages, to get a better idea of just what kind of information they are tracking.
 Then, to design pages that use the planning apparatus they themselves have drawn (dotgrid only) and re-create it using HTML, and CSS.
 Then comes the big stuff.
 Use an OCR algorithm to (RELIABLY!!!!) pull structured, machine-clean-data from the charts, calenders, and whatnot.
 THEN, we feed it into app integrations.
 Same basic idea as the Rocketbook, except instead of just uploading images, which at best use Evernote's OCR search algorithm, we instead auto-magically update the users google (or whomever) calendar with what they just wrote in on their paper calender.
 This could go much further, and a thorough study of the current utilization of the technologies found in enterprise level CRM software is warranted.
 This is a very late stage of the game, and it's likely to require hiring in outside help.
 Call it Phase IV.

-### Printing

-Production of the interior pages is done using an at-home Brother B&W laser printer.
-It's 50,000 pages per month duty cycle (100,000 actual, half-letter) is capable of producing 1,000 units per month (assuming 100 pages per notebook sold).
-This printer features a 0.17in margin on all sides when using the borderless setting, which, with proper page design, is virtually invisible to the end user.

-Colour print faculties are presently inaccessible.
-Use of a consumer-grade ink-tank printer is an option, however uncertain as to whether my production capabilities can presently justify.

-###### TODO: Contact local print shops to get quotes on how much they would charge to produce the pages as required

-###### TODO: Compile price points of replacement ink, drum, for both manufacturer as well as refilled units.

 ### Production Capacity